 This is my recipe.
-The most basic recipe I know of.
+The most solid bread recipe I know of.
 It’s not the absolute simplest, this is true.
 But, this is the way my Grandma made it.
 And her Grandma.
 And so on and so forth.
 And all of that history, Grandma’s, and so forth’s make this old-fashioned, homemade bread the best.
 It just is.
 And, it is a very basic homemade white bread recipe.
 A good one for non bread maker’s like me.
 Perhaps for you, as well!

 - Use fresh yeast.
 And to keep your yeast fresh after opening store it in the fridge!
 (I am ashamed to tell you I just learned that yeast had to be stored in the fridge.
 Hence the reason I’ve had failed bread until the last few years. *sigh*)